My sourdough bread

 • Repeat this process an hour or so later (every 30 mn is fine) - for a total of 4/5 times.
 After the final 'turn', let your dough sit at room temperature for another 4 hours.
 (You could put the dough in the fridge at this stage if you need to and pick up the next day).

 • Divide the dough in three equal parts.
 Using a little bit of flour on your work surface, fold the dough in three like an enveloppe a few times then shape into a ball.
-Put the dough in little baskets or in bowls (lined with a linen cloth, or with some rice flower - nice side to the bottom of the bowl) and cover with cling film.
+Put the dough in little baskets or in bowls (lined with a linen cloth, or with some rice flower - nice side to the bottom of the bowl) and cover with cling film or a kitchen towel .

 • Let the bread ferment for another 5-6 hours - depending on the temperature of the room - the hotter the weather the faster your bread will rise.
-At this point, you can also let your dough in the fridge overnight or more (this will slow down the fermentation process - I usually do this because I like a more sour sourdough bread).
-Before baking your bread, take it out of the fridge for 1 to 2 hours before baking so that it can get back to room temperature and finish rising.
+At this point, you can also let your dough in the fridge overnight or more (this will slow down the fermentation process - I usually do this because I like a more sour sourdough bread, so I leave it in my fridge for 14 to 18 hours).
+Before baking your bread, take it out of the fridge.

-• Right before baking your bread (you dough should be nicely risen), do a final fold (in 2 or 3), reshape into a ball if needed (I usually need to do that because the dough is quite wet).
-Take a cast iron pot, oil it with paper, sprinkle rice flour in it and place the bread dough in the middle.
-Sprinkle rice flour on the dough and make incisions with a knife, a cutter, or even better a razor blade.
-Turn on your oven at 460°F and place your cast iron pan in it for an hour.
+• Take a cast iron pot, sprinkle rice flour in it or use parchment paper and place the bread dough in the middle.
+Sprinkle rice flour on the dough and make incisions with a knife, a cutter, or even better a razor blade (this is called bread scoring and it’s so much fun to design patterns).
+Turn on your oven at 460°F

-• After 40 minutes, remove the lid of the cast iron pot and let the crust brown.
+• After 20 minutes, remove the lid of the cast iron pot and let the crust brown.
+Lower heat to 425F and bake for another 30 to 40 minutes.

 • Once your bread is baked, remove from the cast iron pot, tap the bottom of the bread and check for a hollow sound.
 Let cool for a couple of hours while resisting the temptation to cutting it.
 The bread will sing a little - the crust crackle as it cools down.
 Why wait?
 Hot bread is not that easy to digest and letting it sit for a few hours before eating it will let you taste all the flavor (every 'bread' tastes 'good' when it's hot, a sourdough bread tastes great when it's no longer hot, and even the next day : and that's what we're trying to make here!)

 • To keep the bread fresher for longer, wrap in a tea towel or a linen cloth.
-You can freeze bread too - not forever though.
+You can freeze bread too - not forever though - two weeks max.
 Sometimes I freeze slices so that I can take them straight from the freezer to the toaster.
 If I have baked too much bread - I usually find someone to give it too, not that many people can say no to homemade bread!